XamarinUniversity/build2018-labs/lab1/README.md

 ![UWP app](media/image3.5.png)

-## Run on Android
+## 4. Run on Android

-Execute the **Minutes.Android** app on Windows.
-We will use an Android emulator to run the application because it lets us test on different Android versions and form factors.
+Execute the **Minutes.Android** app on an Android device or emulator.
+The instructions will show using an emulator, however, if a physical device is plugged in via USB, it should show up in the devices drop down as well.

 ### Set Startup Project